oracle-livelabs/database/xmldb/index/index.md

     ![Create index](./images/img-3.png)

     ```
     <copy>
-    -- we can even create a secondary index on primary index columns.
+    -- we can even create a secondary index on columns of the internal index tables.
+This will further improve the query performance
     -- creating a secondary index on the REFERENCE column
     CREATE UNIQUE INDEX REFERENCE_IDX ON
         PO_INDEX_MASTER (